canonical/launchpad-manual/docs/developer/reference/bug-tags.rst

 Launchpad's Bug Tracker allows you to create ad-hoc groups of bugs with tagging.

 In the Launchpad team, we have a list of agreed tags that we may apply to bugs reported against various aspects of Launchpad itself.
 By using a standard set of tags, each explained on this page, we can avoid confusion.

 Proposing new tags
 ------------------

-New tags, or changes in the meaning of existing tags, are to be proposed on the launchpad-dev list, and must be accepted there.
+New tags, or changes in the meaning of existing tags, can be proposed by :ref:`contacting the Launchpad team <get-help>`.

 After discussion, the tag should be updated here.